patelb200/comp-sci/algorithms/brute-force/selection-sort.md

 # Selection Sort

 Scan the array for the smallest element and swap it with the first element.
-Move to the next element and do the comparision for each element to the right of the current element.
+Move to the next element and do the comparison for each element to the right of the current element.

 ## Time complexity